-The information set forth on an actual basis in the foregoing table excludes the following securities as of December 31, 2006:
+The information set forth on an actual basis in the foregoing table excludes the following securities as of March 15, 2007:

-- (i) 14,628,917 shares that we issued since September 30, 2006; - (ii) approximately 10.8 million ordinary shares issuable upon exercise of options granted to employees and directors at a weighted average exercise price of \$2.24; - (iii) 12,714,656 ordinary shares issuable upon the exercise of options granted to our Chief Executive Officer at a weighted average exercise price of \$1.56; - (iv) up to 2,022,801 ordinary shares issuable upon conversion of unsecured, subordinated convertible debentures, net, that we issued in January 2002, which are convertible through December 31, 2008; - (v) 896,596 ordinary shares issuable upon the exercise of warrants issued to our banks in connection with our credit facility with an exercise price of \$6.17 per share exercisable until September 2011; - (vi) 58,906 ordinary shares issuable upon exercise of warrants issued to Israel Corp. in connection with the November 2003 amendment to our facility agreement with an exercise price of \$6.17 per share and exercisable until December 2008;
+- (i) 20,112,543 shares that we issued since December 31, 2006; - (ii) approximately 14.4 million ordinary shares issuable upon exercise of options granted to employees and directors at a weighted average exercise price of \$2.15; - (iii) 14,782,483 ordinary shares issuable upon the exercise of options granted to our Chief Executive Officer at a weighted average exercise price of \$1.54; - (iv) up to 1,348,527 ordinary shares issuable upon conversion of unsecured, subordinated convertible debentures, net, that we issued in January 2002, which are convertible through December 31, 2008; - (v) 896,596 ordinary shares issuable upon the exercise of warrants issued to our banks in connection with our credit facility with an exercise price of \$6.17 per share exercisable until September 2011; - (vi) 58,906 ordinary shares issuable upon exercise of warrants issued to Israel Corp. in connection with the November 2003 amendment to our facility agreement with an exercise price of \$6.17 per share and exercisable until December 2008;

-- (viii) 27,055,956 ordinary shares issuable upon conversion of our debentures convertible until December 2011, pursuant to the prospectus dated December 15, 2005. - (ix) 117,763,158 ordinary shares (which shares are covered by this prospectus) issuable upon conversion of the equity equivalent convertible capital notes we issued to our banks and to Israel Corp., in September 2006; - (x) 5,481,000 ordinary shares issuable upon exercise of the warrants issued in our June 2006 public offering in Israel with an exercise price of NIS 7.40 and which expire in June 2009; - (xi) 5,227,500 ordinary shares issuable upon exercise of the warrants sold in our private placements completed in November 2006; - (xii) 24,235,714 ordinary shares issuable upon conversion of our debentures convertible until December 13, 2011, issued pursuant to our June 2006 public offering in Israel; and - (xiii) 400,000 ordinary shares issuable upon the exercise of warrants issued to our Fab 2 contractor with an exercise price of \$7.50 per share exercisable until February 2007.
+- (vii) 8,264,464 ordinary shares issuable upon exercise of the warrants we issued to our banks with an exercise price of \$1.21 in connection with the July 2005 amendment to our facility agreement exercisable until September 2011; - (viii) 26,678,718 ordinary shares issuable upon conversion of our debentures convertible until December 2011, pursuant to the prospectus dated December 15, 2005; - (ix) 117,763,158 ordinary shares (which shares are covered by this prospectus) issuable upon conversion of the equity equivalent convertible capital notes we issued to our banks and to Israel Corp., in September 2006; - (x) 5,481,000 ordinary shares issuable upon exercise of the warrants issued in our June 2006 public offering in Israel with an exercise price of NIS 7.40 and which expire in June 2009; - (xi) 5,227,500 ordinary shares issuable upon exercise of the warrants sold in our private placements completed in November 2006; - (xii) 24,232,464 ordinary shares issuable upon conversion of our debentures convertible until December 13, 2011, issued pursuant to our June 2006 public offering in Israel; and - (xiii) 28,207,796 ordinary shares issuable upon exercise of the warrants issued in our March 2007 private placement.

-This information does not take into account the following potential dilutive issuances of securities pursuant to our credit facility agreement and agreements with our major wafer partners and with Israel Corp. which cannot be calculated as of the date of this prospectus since the number of shares issuable will depend upon future transactions in which we may engage and/or the market price of our shares and/or other conditions: (i) ordinary shares issuable upon conversion of up to approximately \$6.4 million in wafer prepayment credits (as of December 31, 2006) which we have issued to our major wafer partners; (ii) ordinary shares issuable upon conversion of securities we may be required to issue in connection with a rights offering and outside investor provisions agreed to in the November 2003 amendment to our facility agreement; and (iii) ordinary shares issuable to our banks in January 2011 as a result of the reduction of the interest rate applicable to the quarterly actual interest payments on our outstanding loans.
-In addition, this information does not take into account: (i) the grant, pursuant to an option plan that is subject to shareholder approval, of 150,000 options, for every three years of service, to each of our directors who are not affiliated with our major shareholders or who are not our employees; (ii) the grant, subject to shareholder approval, of approximately 3.16 million options to Mr. Dov Moran who has been nominated by our board of directors to serve as our new Chairman of the Board; and (iii) anti-dilution options that may be granted to our Chief Executive Officer.
+This information does not take into account the following potential dilutive issuances of securities pursuant to our credit facility agreement, agreements with our major wafer partners and with Israel Corp. and option arrangements with our chief executive officer which cannot be calculated as of the date of this prospectus since the number of shares issuable will depend upon future transactions in which we may engage and/or the market price of our shares and/or other conditions: (i) ordinary shares issuable upon conversion of up to approximately \$4.7 million in wafer prepayment credits (as of January 31, 2007) which we have issued to our major wafer partners; (ii) ordinary shares issuable upon conversion of securities we may be required to issue in connection with a rights offering and outside investor provisions agreed to in the November 2003 amendment to our facility agreement; (iii) ordinary shares issuable to our banks in January 2011 as a result of the reduction of the interest rate applicable to the quarterly actual interest payments on our outstanding loans and (iv) anti-dilution options that may be granted to our Chief Executive Officer.